vincent-lg/bui/docs/control/press.md

+# Control: press

-# When the user presses on a key.
+When the user presses on a key.

 This control is triggered when the user presses a key on her keyboard while the widget is selected, or while the window is focused, if this control is bound to a window itself.
 Contrary to other controls, this one has sub-controls with the name of the key right in the method name for easy processing.

+## Usage

 If you want to set up a control on the window that triggers when the user presses the 'a' key on her keyboard, you might add a method